akash-network/node/ethereum/_docs/design.md

 #### Uses

 * Deploy the Master contract
-* Run an order mathcing Daemon
+* Run an order matching Daemon

 ### Web Client

 #### Uses

 * Deploy Client or Provider contract
-* Integrates with Metamask for tranaction signing
+* Integrates with Metamask for transaction signing

 ## Contracts